Legal Notices

 Toll free number for the HIPP program: 1-800-852-3345, ext 5218

-NEW JERSEY – Medicaid and CHIP UTAH – Medicaid and CHIP
+NEW JERSEY – Medicaid and CHIP NEW YORK – Medicaid

 Medicaid Website: www.state.nj.us/humanservices/dmahs/clients/medicaid/